sarthak-p/Airport-Project/README.md

 - ialviar2

 ## How does our project work?
-Our final project for CS225 parses “real-world” airport and route data from [OpenFlights.org](https://openflights.org) to create a custom graph structure for performing operations.
+Our final project for CS225 parses real-world airport and route data from [OpenFlights.org](https://openflights.org) to create a custom graph structure for performing operations.
 This includes finding the shortest path between two airports using Depth-First Search (DFS) Traversal, calculating distance between airports and the total distance of the trip using Dijkstra's Algorithm, and measuring the connectedness of a given airport node using the Normalized Degree Centrality Algorithm.

 ### Location of data
 The raw data files we used from OpenFlights can be viewed by opening the data folder: